Zerick Rollins

 Zerick Rollins Sr. (born June 20, 1975) is an American football coach.
 He played college football at Texas A&M.

 Zerick was a two-year starter at Texas A&M (1996–1997) where he helped the Aggies win the Big 12 South title in 1997.
 He also played in the 1998 Cotton Bowl against UCLA.

 Zerick graduated from Texas A&M with a degree in economics and also earned a master's degree in Educational Administration, while also serving as a graduate assistant (1998–2000).
 Rollins started his career with the Seattle Seahawks, as a defensive line assistant in 2001.
-He was promoted to defensive line coach from 2002–2005.
-Rollins coached linebackers from 2006–2009 for the Seahawks.
+He was promoted to defensive line coach from 2002 to 2005.
+Rollins coached linebackers from 2006 to 2009 for the Seahawks.
 On January 16, 2010, it was announced by The Olympian that Rollins will not be offered a position on newly hired, Pete Carroll's staff.